brightzheng100/run-llms-on-laptop/README.md

 ## Approachs

 There might be more and more approaches that can be discovered and below are what I've tried.
+So check out the experiment link for details.

 | SN | Approach | Briefing    | Experiment Link |
 |----|----------|-------------|-----------------|